Sasfin remains focused and performs in line with behavioural and ethical guidelines for the following areas:

 Sasfin has been awarded a SANAS-accredited Level-4 score by an independent, approved verification agency.
-Click here to view certificate.
+Click here to view our B-BBEE certificate.

 In 2017, Women Investment Portfolio Holdings Limited (WIPHOLD) became a significant and credible shareholder of reference, holding 25.1% of Sasfin’s shares in issue.
 This transaction makes Sasfin one of the country’s most empowered banks from an ownership perspective and underscores Sasfin’s commitment to transformation.